aio-libs/aiohttp/docs/client_reference.rst

       :param str data: data to send.

-      :param int compress: sets specific level of compression for single message
+      :param int compress: sets specific level of compression for single message,
+                           ``None`` for not overridding per-socket setting.

       :raise TypeError: if data is not :class:`str`

       .. versionchanged:: 3.0

-         The method is converted into :term:`coroutine`
+         The method is converted into :term:`coroutine`,
+         *compress* parameter added.

    .. comethod:: send_bytes(data, compress=None)